- Primary: http://crossfire.real-time.com/metaserver2/meta_html.php

-Real time tracking of public servers which also shows number of players online, ping time, and a brief summary.
+Real-time tracking of public servers which also shows the number of players online, ping time, and a brief summary.

-There is currently only one Metaserver as the original has been retired.
-The new Metaserver is referred to as Metaserver2.
+There are currently multiple Metaservers as the original (single source) has been retired.
+The current Metaserver is referred to as Metaserver2.

 How to make your server show up on the metaserver:

 After you install or configure your server, there is a fill located in etc/ called metaserver2.

 The actual location of the metaserver2 file will depend on how the server was originally installed (i.e., by source or by a precompiled package, a dedicated user account for running the server) so be sure to check the following possible locations:

 You will need to make the following changes: